UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/bot_parameterization.md

 The monitor bots are used to monitor the UMA ecosystem for key events.
 They have a number of monitor modules built into them that enable real time reporting on key events for a given EMP contract.
 The monitor can report on the following:

 - **Balance Monitor**: specify a list of set of key wallets to monitor.
 Send alerts if their collateral synthetic or ether balance drops below define thresholds.
-- **Contract Monitor**: send alerts when liquidation, dispute & dispute settlement events occure.
+- **Contract Monitor**: send alerts when liquidation, dispute, and dispute settlement events occur.
-- **Collateralization ratio monitor**: monitor a given positions CR and send alerts if it drops below a given threshold.
+- **Collateralization ratio monitor**: monitor a given position's CR and send alerts if it drops below a given threshold.
-- **Synthetic peg monitor**: monitor an EMP's synthetic and reports when the synthetic trading off peg there is high volatility in the synthetic price or there is high volatility in the reference price.
+- **Synthetic peg monitor**: monitor an EMP's synthetic and reports when the synthetic is trading off peg and there is high volatility in the synthetic price or there is high volatility in the reference price.

 ### Minimum viable monitor config:

-The config below will start up a monitor bot that will: 1) send messages when new liquidations, alerts or disputes occur, 2) fire if there is large volatility in the synthetic or underlier price.
+The config below will start up a monitor bot that will: (1) send messages when new liquidations, alerts, or disputes occur and (2) fire if there is large volatility in the synthetic or price of the underlying.
 It wont report on any wallet or CR monitoring as no params have been defined.

 ```bash
 EMP_ADDRESS=0xDe15ae6E8CAA2fDa906b1621cF0F7296Aa79d9f1